ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 	constructor( editor ) {
 		// The default constructor calls the parent constructor super( editor );
-		// property that keep the interval id this.intervalId = this._intervalFetch();
+		// Property that keep the interval id this.intervalId = this._intervalFetch();
 		// last fetched value
 		this.externalDataValue = '';